AthaudaDuvindu/Telegram-AI/README.md

 ## Contact 📧

-For any inquiries or feedback regarding the AI Bot Python project, please contact [Your Name] at [your_email@example.com].
+For any inquiries or feedback regarding the AI Bot Python project, please contact @DAthauda at athaudaduvindu@gmail.com.